kkmanvi123/root-cause-analysis/README.md

 ## Project Description
 ### Purpose
-The goal of this project is to develop a machine learning model that classifies software program failures(bugs) by type, helping developers quickly identify the nature of the issue.
-By analyzing historical failure data, the model will detect patterns and correlations associated with specific bug categories, providing insights to guide debugging efforts and improve development efficiency.
+The goal of this project was to develop a machine learning model that classifies software program failures (bugs) by type, helping developers quickly identify the nature of the issue.
+By analyzing historical failure data, the model detects patterns and correlations associated with specific bug categories, providing insights to guide debugging efforts and improve development efficiency.

 ### Project Overview, Objectives and Goals
  The overview of the project is to create a machine learning model that finds the root cause for a software program failure(bug).
 This complex challenge offered our team the freedom to explore different approaches for solving the problem effectively.